-Bad breath, or halitosis, can be a major problem and quite disturbing when speaking with friends or snuggling with your lover.
+Bad breath, or halitosis, can be a major problem and quite disturbing when speaking with friends or giving a kiss to your beloved one.
 It can occur on occasion, or it can be a chronic condition.

-But we we good news: halitosis can often be prevented with some simple steps.
+But we have good news: halitosis can often be prevented with some simple steps.

 There are five major causes of bad breath:

-1. Poor dental hygiene: neglecting daily brushing and flossin of teeth results in bad breath and decay of teeth
+1. Poor oral hygiene: neglecting daily brushing and flossing of teeth results in bad breath and decay of teeth

 2. Dry mouth: when the body does not produce enough saliva that helps moisten and cleanse the mouth

 3. Health problems like diabetes, stomach and kidney disease, acid reflux

 4. Mouth infections: cavities, gum disease (also called gingivitis and periodontal disease), or impacted teeth may cause bad breath

 5. Tobacco products: smoking and chewing tobacco often leave chemicals that remain in the mouth